Samuel Wyatt

-Samuel Wyatt (8 September 1737, Weeford, Staffs. – London, 8 February 1807) was an English architect and engineer.
+Samuel Wyatt (8 September 1737 – 8 February 1807) was an English architect and engineer.
 A member of the Wyatt family, which included several notable 18th- and 19th-century English architects, his work was primarily in a neoclassical style.

 Career

 In his twenties, Wyatt was master carpenter and later Robert Adam's clerk of works at Kedleston Hall in Derbyshire, which was a landmark in English neoclassical architecture.
 He later worked with his brother James Wyatt on the Pantheon in Oxford Street, London.
 He designed neoclassical country houses such as Tatton Park in Cheshire, and Trinity House in London and Digswell House in Hertfordshire.

 Wyatt's career was diverse.
 He designed the Albion Mills in London, which was the first in the world to be powered by steam engines, and patented designs for cast iron bridges.
 He designed model farm buildings, cottages, and several lighthouses, including those at Dungeness, Longships and Flamborough Head.

 Between 1784 and 1807 Samuel worked as architect to the Holkham Hall estate, he designed several farms, 'The Great Barn' as well as the new kitchen garden with its hothouses, including 'The Vinery'.
 He used a simplified new-classical style for these buildings.